Consolidated B-24 Liberator, 42-95278, Corradrishy, Mayo

 officer in the army, Lt.
 H.A.
 McCusker from N.J."

 James R Lopp hailed from Harrison County, Indiana.
-He as born in
+He was born

 His son, Allen, hoped to transcribed a type written narrative